ugurcanarikan/neural-network/README.md

 # Multilayer Neural Network with 1 Hidden Layer
+A simple multilayer neural network with 1 hidden layer that is capable of training and learning with backpropagation algorithm.

 ## Platform
 Written with python 3.6.1
 Tested in Macos Mojave , 10.14.2